 3. Nominations for the awards can be self or by a colleague and should be received by the Organizing Committee on or before the Abstract submission deadline date.

 4. All nominations should be in the form of a letter (250 words maximum) highlighting the important aspects of the abstract.
 The letter should also indicate the category, viz.
-Cancer, Inflammation, or Structure/Function, for which the abstract is being nominated.
+Cancer, Inflammation, Resolution or Structure/Function, for which the abstract is being nominated.
 The nomination letter should accompany the current CV of the nominee.
 At the minimum, the CV should include education, training, awards and honors, professional affiliations, research funding, and publications.
 Preferably, the nomination letter, the abstract, and the CV should be combined into one PDF file for submission.

-5. Organizing Committee screens and selects six nominees (two for each category) from all nominations using the abstracts, nominating letters, and the CVs.
+5. Organizing Committee screens and selects eight nominees (two for each category) from all nominations using the abstracts, nominating letters, and the CVs.
 All selected nominees are required to give oral presentations in the special session.

 6. A panel of judges (3 judges + 2 chairs of the session) will score the presentations to determine the finalists.

 Submit all nominations via email by clicking below: